HeeebsInc/WeaponDetection/README.md

 ## Data Processing
 - Before being fed into the neural network for training, each image was resized to (150,150,3)
 - For each image with a bounding box, an algorithm was applied to extract the areas where there is a weapon
-    - In the figure below, the image on the right was the original photo.
+    - In the figure below, the image on the left was the original photo.
 Using that photo and the bounding box coordinates, a new photo was created that focuses on the gun only
-    - Not only can this technique be used to minimize unwanted noise, but it can also create new data due to the differences in pixels after applying the algorithm.
-In this case, for every original photo, two corresponding images were used for training
+    - Not only can this technique be used to minimize unwanted noise, but it can also create new data due to the differences in pixels after applying the algorithm.  ]
+    - In this case, for every original photo, two corresponding images were used as a positive class (gun) and 5 were used as a negative (no gun)

 <p align="center" width="100%">
     <img width="45%" src="Figures/ROIExample.png">